 The use of a cooling gel during laser treatments is necessary.
 It serves a lot of purposes, from protecting the skin from overheating to minimizing painful sensations.
 It also has high resistance to drying, which ensures that the skin is protected all throughout the treatment.
 Laser cooling gels are used for the following procedures:

 Ultrasounds don’t hurt but they give patients a gooey, cold and sometimes, messy sensation.
 That’s due to the ultrasound gel.
-It is a must for every ultrasound procedure to apply the gel on the patient’s skin as sound waves cannot travel very well through air.
+It is a must for every ultrasound procedure to apply the echo gel on the patient’s skin as sound waves cannot travel very well through the air.
 Basically, an ultrasound gel is a conductive medium that creates a tight bond between the probe or transducer and the skin.
-It acts as coupling agent and reduces static.
-The more gel that is applied, the better.
+It acts as the coupling agent and reduces static.
+The more echo gel that is applied, the better.
 This type of gel is also used in fetal Doppler - a machine that allows doctors and parents to listen to the heartbeat of an unborn child.
 The chemical composition of ultrasound gel includes propylene glycol, water, and occasionally, a dye (the dye is more for looks and doesn’t affect the effectiveness of the gel).
 It is usually clear and thick, and a little bit sticky.
 That way, it doesn’t droop when applied on the skin.

 Buy Sono Clear ultrasound Gels to get the most precise ultrasound imaging without damaging your medical equipment

 Ultrasonic gel is among the most common types of medical gels used because it has wide applications in both medical and aesthetic treatments.
-Primarily, this gel plays a critical role in ensuring the passage of sound waves to and from the machine as well as the maximal transmission of energy from one medium to another.
-It is used for medical diagnostics because it has a high viscosity but does not contain any oily constituent that increases risk of contamination.
+Primarily, this echo gel plays a critical role in ensuring the passage of sound waves to and from the machine as well as the maximal transmission of energy from one medium to another.
+It is used for medical diagnostics because it has a high viscosity but does not contain any oily constituent that increases the risk of contamination.
 Ultrasonic gels are non-toxic, water-soluble, microbiology pure, and transparent in color.

 Ultrasonic gels are specially made for the following: